crreinschild/PhpPractice/NOTES.md

 I got a semi-functional UI, I need to switch over to the API.
 I'm going to try to get that working before bed.
 If I can do that, then I'll at least feel a little bit better about my submission.

+### Midnight Check-in

+The HTTP Request to get a basic weather report is working.
+Next step is to create a new livewire component to handle the WeatherSearchService.
+Also, I would like to create that WeatherGauge component to better display the weather data in an easy-to-read and flexible layout.
+I also want to add error handling.